usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### What are sharing settings?
-The sharing settings allows access to data of each user based on their role.
-Different levels of sharing available in the salesforce are:
+The sharing settings control a users access to records that they don't own.
+The 3 different levels of sharing available are:

-1) Private - Only the creator of the record will have access to the record
+1) Private - Only the owner of the record has access to the record
-2) Public Read only - The record will be available for public access but the users will only be able to view it and cannot do any editing
+2) Public Read only - The record will be available for public access but the users will only be able to view it and cannot edit it
 3) Public Read/Write - The record will be available for public access and everyone having access to the record can edit it as well

 This is from here the user can change the access settings for both default (limited to few objects like Account and Contract, Contact, Case, Opportunity) and all custom objects.
 Also from here, a user can define rules based on which the sharing settings will apply and only those records will be shared which matches the defined rules.
 For viewing sharing settings and to create rules, you can navigate to Setup > Settings > Security > Sharing Settings.